DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

                :language: cpp
                :nocodelens:

-               Write code that prints "Eat", "More", and "Chicken" on 3 consecutive lines.
+               Write code that prints "Live", "Laugh", and "Love" on 3 consecutive lines.
                Be sure to inclue any necessary headers.
                ~~~~